treehouses/treehouses.github.io/pages/vi/firststeps.md

 2. [Using the Treehouses Remote App](treehouses-remote.md)
 3. [Finding the Raspberry Pi on Your Local Network](find-pi.md)

-## Step 2 - Use SSH and Tor to Remotely Control Your Raspberry Pi
+### Step 2 - Remotely Connect to Your Raspberry Pi Using SSH and Tor

-The Systems team uses SSH (Secure Shell) to securely and remotely control the Raspberry Pis we work with.
-SSH works by providing an admin protocol that allows users to control and modify their remote servers over the Internet.
-Follow the [Raspberry Pi SSH  & Tor Tutorial](sshpi.md) to learn how.
+The Systems team uses [SSH (Secure Shell)](https://simple.wikipedia.org/wiki/Secure_Shell) to securely log into and manage the Raspberry Pi remotely.
+Follow the [Raspberry Pi SSH & Tor Tutorial](sshpi.md) to learn how to set it up.

 ## Step 3 - Markdown and Fork Tutorial